cyprientemateu/jenkinsfile/README.md

-This is my hands on repository that I use for practice.
+This is my hands on repository for practice.
+It's always good to stay up to date with the skills and knowledge.